- ISHN GLOBAL

 - EHS RESEARCH

-Each year, 2000 workers are admitted to burn centers for extended injury treatment caused by arc flash.
-Arc flash is an electric current that is passed through the air when insulation or isolation between electrified conductors is not sufficient to withstand the applied voltage.
-The flash is immediate, but the results can cause severe injury including burns.
+According to the National Fire Protection Association (NFPA), arc-flash is an electric current that passes through air when insulation or isolation between electrified conductors is no longer sufficient to withstand the applied voltage.
+The flash is immediate, but the result of these incidents can cause severe injury including burns.
 Each year more than 2,000 people are treated in burn centers with severe arc flash injuries.

 Most electricians will tell you that safety is always their #1 priority.
 When considering electrical hazards on the job, arc flash is perhaps the most lethal threat with temperatures exceeding 35,000 degrees.

 A new iniative from the National Highway Traffic Safety Administration (NHTSA) is aimed at giving parents the tools they need to speak effectively to their teen about safe driving.
 With motor vehicle crashes the #1 killer of U.S. teens (2011 saw 2,015 teen traffic accident fatalities), the agency is urging parents to spell out some rules before they hand over the keys to a two-ton machine.

 A fire in August at Rick’s Auto Body of Missoula, Montana did not, fortunately, result in any injuries or fatalities, but it did get the attention of OSHA inspectors, who found nine serious violations at the workplace.

 The National Hearing Conservation Association annual conference is an extremely popular and well-attended event, and is often reported my members as the most valuable feature of NHCA membership.
 The conference provides an opportunity to learn about the latest research and tools for hearing conservation, to network with peers, and to re-establish ties with old friends and colleagues.
 CLICK HERE FOR MORE INFORMATION AND TO REGISTER FOR THE CONFERENCE.